 Look, if you don’t know by now that I’m quite partial to food encased in crumbs, then it’s like you don’t even know me at all.
-I’m a complete and utter texture slut.
-Give me crunch, and I’m yours.
+I’m a complete and utter texture junkie Give me crunch, and I’m yours.
 I do also like the smooth, silky and velvety textures certain foods offer but if I had a choice, I would eat crisp, crunchy foods day in and day out.
 I suppose that’s why you can find me, on my couch, at night, munching away on popcorn.
 That’s also the reason why it’s very hard for me to say no to crisp French fries or crunchy potato chips.
 I just gotta have the crunch.
+And these crunchy crumbed cauliflower bites are absolutely hitting the mark.

 - 2-3 cups fresh breadcrumbs